 This may well be a cautionary tale of having good email etiquette.
 After wrapping Terry Miles’s A Night for Dying Tigers (2010) actress Lauren Lee Smith sent Miles a note thanking him for the experience and saying how great it would be to work together again someday.
 Next thing she knew, she was the star of of his next project, Cinemanovels, which premiered at the 2013 Toronto International Film Festival.

 Cinemanovels centers on a young woman who prepares a memorial film retrospective for her late estranged father, whose work begins to influence her life in strange and significant ways.
-The film also stars Jennifer Beals, who worked on Dying Tigers, too, so it’s a reunion of sorts.
-Miles, Smith, and Beals met The Independent a day after their premiere in a busy hotel lobby, still bubbling from a collaboration that exists because they want to work AND play together.
+The film also stars Jennifer Beals, who worked on Dying Tigers too, so it’s a reunion of sorts.
+Miles, Smith, and Beals met with The Independent a day after their premiere in a busy hotel lobby, still bubbling from a collaboration that exists because they want to work AND play together.